 After studying at the Burgh School of Kirkcaldy, he entered the University of Glasgow to study moral philosophy.
 He excelled and gained a scholarship to study at Balliol College, Oxford University.
 However, Smith found his time in Oxford disappointing; he was unimpressed by the standard of teaching, finding that most tutors had little interest in teaching.
 As a consequence, he returned to Scotland where he began giving lectures in Edinburgh before taking up a post at Glasgow University.
 From 1751, he was a professor of Moral philosophy at Glasgow University.
 His teaching and lectures became widely known and he attracted students from all over Europe.

 Around 1750, he met the philosopher David Hume.
 They shared a similarity of beliefs about liberty, free speech and philosophy.
 It became an important personal and intellectual friendship for Smith, and it played an important role in his own moral philosophy.

 In 1759, he published The Theory of Moral Sentiments.
 This developed the idea that in human relations, sympathy for other people is a key element of morality and human behaviour.

-This concentration on sympathy may sound contradictory to his later writings on Economics, which emphasised how selfish actions can contribute to the greater good.
+This concentration on sympathy may sound contradictory to his later writings on economics, which emphasised how selfish actions can contribute to the greater good.
 However, Smith was aware that taking into account the welfare of others contributed to our own feeling of well-being.
 Also, different aspects of life brought out different sides to people.
-For example, in designing a factory, you would seek to make most efficient decision (e.g. division of Labour).
+For example, in designing a factory, you would seek to make the most efficient decision (e.g. division of Labour).
 In deciding how to deal with the poor, human sympathy became an important element of individual choice.